ogmacorp/PyAOgmaNeo/docs/iodesc.rst

     Type of input/output layer.
 Can be:

+        pyaogmaneo.none: Neither a prediction nor an action will be generated

         pyaogmaneo.prediction: A prediction of the next timestep of values will be generated

         pyaogmaneo.action: An action will be generated (for use with reinforcement learning)